-- Day-to-day management is conducted by the relevant account manager; - Commitments meeting specific criteria are tested individually for impairment four times per year in connection with the Group's quarterly financial statements; - Reports on exposures due for review by the Credit Department in cooperation with the relevant branch or department;

-- The largest exposures are reviewed annually with the Credit Committee; - Constant monitoring of the largest exposures is a key priority.
+- Day-to-day management is conducted by the relevant account manager; - Commitments meeting specific criteria are tested individually for impairment four times per year in connection with the Group's quarterly financial statements; - Reports on exposures due for review by the Credit Department in cooperation with the relevant branch or department; - The largest exposures are reviewed annually with the Credit Committee; - Constant monitoring of the largest exposures is a key priority.

-The Group does not apply an automatic rating model that classifies customers into homogenous groups.
-However, the Group has implemented a behavioural credit scoring model for its private customers, and the Group has in recent years classified its customers in accordance with the methodology used by the Danish FSA, see table 7.
-Currently, about 99% of the overall exposure is individually classified, see table 7 for more details.
+The Group apply an automatic rating model and methodology that provides all customers, private and corporate, with a probability of default for the coming 12 months.
+This probability of default is mainly used in the Groups' IFRS 9 impairment model, but is to some extent also a part of the daily creditmonitoring process.
+The Group still classifies its customers in accordance with the methodology used by the Danish FSA, see table 7.
+Currently, more than 99% of the overall exposure is individually classified, see table 7 for more details.